Skip to main content

 • Infrastructure Spine (documentation + evidence)

-These spines ensure coherence across the network.
+These spines define structural constraints that preserve coherence across the network.

 3.7 Evidence Flow & Repository Structure (Reconstructed)

+Evidence is a core structural dependency of VILF.
 The repository structure includes:

 • research logs,